 The Concordia Lutheran Church was one of five churches that founded the Christ Community Lutheran School in 1973, a community landmark, to provide its students with the resources, inspiration and guidance to fulfill their academic journey.
 To accommodate the school’s growing student population, the multi-campus organization partnered with The Korte Company to expand their Kirkwood location.

-The 3-story facility Christian Education Center was designed to facilitate the church’s mission with continuity to the Worship Center and Gymnasium.
-It would allow for additional meeting spaces, Bible study, and focus groups beyond a typical school environment.
+The three-story Christian Education Center was designed to facilitate the church’s mission with continuity to the worship center and gymnasium.
+It would allow for additional meeting spaces, Bible study and focus groups beyond a typical school environment.

 The comprehensive design maximized the versatility of classroom and meeting spaces and included new classrooms, kitchen, science/laboratory spaces as well as a cafeteria, art workshop and kiln room.
 A new elevator was installed to improve access to the existing building’s multiple floors.
 The project provided a defined, secure and inviting entryway for the existing facility and addition, as well as a new school administrative space, and an integrated security camera system.